|

 Also read my Tree-page.

-soil or send a sample to a testinstitute.
-But I don't think that's necessary
+to test the soil or send a sample to a testinstitute.
+But I don't think

-if your Ginkgo looks allright and grows well as it is supposed to do!
+that's necessary if your Ginkgo looks allright and grows well as it is

 13. What's new on The Ginkgo Pages?